RacimoLab/it-docs/servers.md

-Users have access to two main clusters, the willerslev cluster, shared with members of the broader GeoGenetics group, and the racimo cluster, whose access is restricted to member's of Fernando's group.
+Users have access to two main clusters, the willerslev cluster, shared with members of the broader GeoGenetics group, and the (newer) racimo cluster, whose access is restricted to member's of Fernando's group.
 These two clusters are accessed differently, and do not share filesystems in general (e.g. `$HOME` folders are shared within nodes of a cluster,